About Donnacha DeLong

 Professionally, Donnacha was Senior Site Editor of amnesty.org from 2007 until 2010, having previously edited the news.amnesty part of the website (which disappeared with the 10 December 2007 redesign) from 2003 to 2007.
 In that time, he wrote feature articles about human rights issues around the world, led a team of journalists, developed strategies for the website and contributed to the development of global campaigning work.

 Originally from Dublin, Ireland, Donnacha worked on the RTÉ News website in the heyday of the dot-boom.
 He worked there through the early days of online journalism from 1998 until 2002 when the impact of the dot.bomb crash led to cuts in the department.
-Donnacha played a key part in developing online journalism in Ireland and building an international audience for news from Ireland.
+Donnacha played a key part in developing online journalism in Ireland and building an international audience for news from Ireland, including acting as editor of the news website between 2001 and 2002 before he left.

 Other things Donnacha has done include editing Sorted magAZine for quite a few years.
 Many CDs were reviewed, bands interviewed and gig guestlists inhabited before Donnacha got a bit tired of analysing everything and decided to start simply enjoying music again.